Captain Semper , when it's over, please give us the results quickly!

 My contribution to this year's ETL.
 Only a small contribution model and point wise, but I'm pretty happy with how they turned out

 Thanks again to Semper for running such a fantastic event and congratulations to everyone that contributed

-- Grand Master Belial, Insane Psychopath, Interrogator Stobz and 6 others like this
+- Grand Master Belial, Iron-Daemon Forge, Interrogator Stobz and 6 others like this

 Posted 05 August 2018 - 05:28 AM